Rank Centrality: Ranking from Pair-wise Comparisons

 \RUNTITLE{Rank Centrality: Ranking from Pair-wise Comparisons}

 \TITLE{Rank Centrality: Ranking from Pair-wise Comparisons}

-\ARTICLEAUTHORS{ \AUTHOR{Sahand Negahban} \AFF{Statistics Department, Yale University, 24 Hillhouse Ave, New Haven, CT 06510 , \EMAIL{sahand.negahban@yale.edu }} \AUTHOR{Sewoong Oh} \AFF{Department of Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign, 104 S. Mathews Ave., Urbana, IL 61801, \EMAIL{swoh@illinois.edu}} \AUTHOR{Devavrat Shah} \AFF{Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Massachusetts Ave., Cambridge, MA 02139, \EMAIL{devavrat@mit.edu}} }
+\ARTICLEAUTHORS{ \AUTHOR{Sahand Negahban} \AFF{Statistics Department, Yale University, 24 Hillhouse Ave, New Haven, CT 06510 , \EMAIL{sahand.negahban@yale.edu} } \AUTHOR{Sewoong Oh} \AFF{Department of Industrial and Enterprise Systems Engineering, University of Illinois at Urbana-Champaign, 104 S. Mathews Ave., Urbana, IL 61801, \EMAIL{swoh@illinois.edu}} \AUTHOR{Devavrat Shah} \AFF{Department of Electrical Engineering and Computer Science, Massachusetts Institute of Technology, Massachusetts Ave., Cambridge, MA 02139, \EMAIL{devavrat@mit.edu}} }

-\ABSTRACT{ The question of aggregating pairwise comparisons to obtain a global ranking over a collection of objects has been of interest for a very long time: be it ranking of online gamers (e.g. MSR's TrueSkill system) and chess players, aggregating social opinions, or deciding which product to sell based on transactions.
+\ABSTRACT{ The question of aggregating pair-wise comparisons to obtain a global ranking over a collection of objects has been of interest for a very long time: be it ranking of online gamers (e.g. MSR's TrueSkill system) and chess players, aggregating social opinions, or deciding which product to sell based on transactions.
 In most settings, in addition to obtaining a ranking, finding `scores' for each object (e.g. player's rating) is of interest for understanding the intensity of the preferences.

-In this paper, we propose {\em Rank Centrality}, an iterative rank aggregation algorithm\footnote{Similar algorithm has been proposed as a heuristic in \cite{dwork01}.} for discovering scores for objects (or items) from pairwise comparisons.
-The algorithm has a natural {\em random walk} interpretation over the graph of objects with an edge present between a pair of objects if they are compared; the score, which we call Rank Centrality, of an object turns out to be it's stationary probability under this random walk.
+In this paper, we propose \RC, an iterative rank aggregation algorithm\footnote{\DS{Similar algorithms, based on the comparison data matrix have been proposed in the literature.
+As discussed in detail in Section \ref{sSec:experiment}, they are all different from \RC.}} for discovering scores for objects (or items) from pair-wise comparisons.
+The algorithm has a natural {\em random walk} interpretation over the graph of objects with an edge present between a pair of objects if they are compared; the score, which we call Rank Centrality, of an object turns out to be its stationary probability under this random walk.